J-D-J123/GuessingNumberGame/README.md

 # How to Play
 - The computer will randomly generate a number for you to guess.
 If you get it right you get more attempts to guess the next random generated number.

-  Scores goes as follows:
+# Score Board as follows:
   - score is greater than 600 but less than 1000 "Insane"
   - score is greater than 400 but less than 599  "Above average"
   - score is greater than 200 but less than 399  "Average"
   - score is greater than 30  but less than 99   "failing"
   - score is below 30 "You are not in any category"

 # General Usage Notes:
 - This appiclation was created on an Educational Windows 10 System